 When building an affiliate business, product research is one of the most important steps that you should do.
-Knowing what your audience is searching can help you find targeted product to sell online within a niche.
+Knowing what your audience is searching can help you find a targeted product to sell online within a niche.
 But, how do you go about collecting these data?
 Read on as I break down this process into 5 simple steps for you.

 How to find a Niche Product?